Skip to content

 A few settings make a noticeable difference in screen mirroring quality:

 Reduce notifications.
-Turn on Do Not Disturb before mirroring so private messages and alerts don’t pop up on the TV screen during a presentation or movie night.
+Enable DND mode before mirroring so private messages and alerts don’t pop up on the TV screen during a presentation or movie night.

 Use 2.4 GHz Wi-Fi for range.
 The 5 GHz band is faster but has shorter range.
 If your TV is in a different room from your router, 2.4 GHz gives a more stable mirroring connection.

 Plug in your phone.
-Screen mirroring drains battery fast.
-In my testing, a Pixel 8 lost about 15% per hour while mirroring over Miracast.
+Mirroring drains battery fast.
 Keep a charger nearby.

 #How Do You Fix Screen Mirroring Problems?